Asantae/ExpenseTrackerBackend/readme.md

 Expense Tracker Backend
 This is the backend API for the Expense Tracker project.
-It is built using ASP.NET Core and SQLite for managing expense data.
-The API is designed to interact with a frontend application, supporting various functionalities such as expense management, category management, and user management.
+It is built using ASP.NET Core and SQLite to manage expense data.
+The API is designed to interact with a front-end application, supporting various functionalities such as expense management, category management, and user management.

 Features
 RESTful API endpoints for managing expense data, categories, and users.
 SQLite database integration.
-Support for CRUD operations on expenses and categories.
+Support for CRUD operations on expenses.
-User authentication setup for future login feature.
+User authentication for login feature.
 Ability to assign categories and link expenses to users.
 Use of GUIDs for unique identifiers.
 Environment configuration using a .env file for sensitive data like connection strings.